One of China’s many startup communities built by the government

 *All authored and published work up to this point are solo- or first-author.

-(R&R) 2020 American Sociological Association Award for Best Student Paper in Economic Sociology and Entrepreneurship
+ASA Award for Best Student Paper in Economic Sociology and Entrepreneurship

 How does culture motivate action when there is a cultural mismatch?
 This article examines how a cultural mismatch—defined here as a conflict between actors’ beliefs and values and their contextual norms and practices—catalyzes actors to strategically and deliberately shape future lines of action.
 This article takes a case study of Protestant professionals and workers in China who experience a cultural mismatch and respond in a number of a ways.
 Some respond in irrational ways (against their material interests), while others respond in strategic or creative ways to resolve their conflict.
 Drawing on years of participant observation and 63 interviews, this study builds on accounts of culture in action to argue that in the case of a cultural mismatch, when actors’ moral values and beliefs are in conflict with their environmental context, such situations can shape culture in action in not only unconscious, automatic ways or as post-hoc justifications, but can also deliberately shape future lines of irrational, strategic, and creative action.

+Tien, Grace, and Wendy Cadge.
+2022.
 From “Civilian to Clergy Officer”: Hiring and Training Chaplains for Federal Government Positions

 This article asks how people hired into federal chaplaincy positions are trained on the job.
 Unlike those hired into professional positions based on education, knowledge and skills to date, chaplains are hired into federal positions–by design–without some of the skills required for the job.
 We identify a process of organizational professionalization and the strategies employers use, inculcation and embodiment, to help chaplains integrate their existing religious identity with their new professional chaplain identity.
 Drawing on a combination of interviews and archival data, we examine the process of hiring and training for federal chaplains as a case study of religious professionals working in secular and pluralistic organizational contexts.
 This article contributes to and bridges work between scholars of religion and scholars of work and organizations who have been interested in processes of hiring and training but do not often consider the role of religion in relation to such processes.

+Tien, Grace, and Wendy Cadge.
+2024.
 How Does the State Perpetuate Stratification by Religion?
 A Case Study of State-Appointed Chaplaincy Endorsing Agencies

 How does the state perpetuate stratification by religion?
 The labor stratification literature suggests that employers often perpetuate gendered, racial, and socioeconomic inequality in hiring, but in this case study of state-appointed endorsing agencies, findings suggest that the federal government—a primary chaplain employer—perpetuates stratification by religion.
 Given the institutional separation of church and state, the state technically does not interfere with the free practice of religion or in constructing religion, but because federal sectors like the military, VA, and federal prisons require chaplains, the state appoints and recognizes specific groups—endorsing agencies—to vet and evaluate the preparation of chaplains to serve in these federal roles.
 Endorsing agencies thus act as state-appointed gatekeepers in a system set up by the state that has no clear change mechanism for expanding the number and type of religious endorsing agencies.
 Drawing on qualitative data from endorsing agencies and complementary archival material, we argue that the state plays a role in setting up a system that both shapes and perpetuates stratification by religion.
 We conclude by discussing the implications for scholarship on religion, inequality, and labor stratification.

+Tien, Grace, and María E. Funes.
 Religion & Racial Capitalism

 For this particular book, we focus our attention at the intersection of religion and racial capitalism for a number of reasons.
 The intersection of religion and political economy is not new for one, and how religion and religious institutions reinforce and have been used to justify racially discriminatory economic behavior (i.e., slavery in America) is well documented by scholars (Robinson 2000; Tran 2022).
 Religion and religious institutions have a complex relationship with the racially and economically marginalized of society.
 On one hand, the ethos and beliefs of various faith groups and religions advocate for equity and equality, and yet on the other, religion—or its institutions—has often been weaponized or even been a perpetrator of continued inequality.
 Drawing from historical comparative as well as empirical case studies from different parts of the world, we examine the intersection of religion, race, and SES through the theoretical framework of racial capitalism.